The OK Department of Veterans Affairs provides a wide array of benefits for full-time staff along with competitive salaries.

 Various Part-Time Temporary positions

-Certified Nurse Aide (CNA) positions at Lawton and Sulphur Veterans Centers are hired as contract staff by the GALT FOUNDATION (a staffing service).
+Certified Nurse Aide (CNA) and License Practical Nurse (LPN) positions at Ardmore, Claremore, Lawton, Norman, Sulphur, and Talihina Veterans Centers are hired as contract staff by the GALT FOUNDATION (a staffing service).
 LTCA-CNA’s with less than one year experience $14 Hour / LTCA-CNA with one year or more experience $15 Hour.
-Please submit resumes to CNA.GALTJOBS@odva.state.ok.us or contact the facility HR Manager for more information.
+LPN’s with less than one year experience $19 hour / LPN’s with one year or more experience $20 hour.
+Please submit resumes to CNA.GALTJOBS@odva.state.ok.us or LPN.GALTJOBS@odva.state.ok.us or contact the facility HR Manager for more information.

 Applicants may apply directly at the facility of choice or contact the HR Manager at the Center to inquire about vacancies and make application.